keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 Here is `rexe`'s help text as of the time of this writing:

 ```
-rexe -- Ruby Command Line Filter/Executor -- v0.7.0 -- https://github.com/keithrbennett/rexe
+rexe -- Ruby Command Line Executor/Filter -- v0.8.0 -- https://github.com/keithrbennett/rexe

 Executes Ruby code on the command line, optionally taking standard input and writing to standard output.

 Options:

+-c  --clear_options        Clear all previous command line options specified up to now
 -h, --help                 Print help and exit
 -l, --load RUBY_FILE(S)    Ruby file(s) to load, comma separated, or ! to clear
--m, --mode MODE            Mode with which to handle input (i.e. what `self` will be in the code):
+-m, --mode MODE            Mode with which to handle input (i.e. what `self` will be in your code):
-                           -ms for each line to be handled separately as a string
+                           -ms for each line to be handled as a separate string
                            -me for an enumerator of lines (least memory consumption for big data)
                            -mb for 1 big string (all lines combined into single multiline string)
                            -mn don't do special handling of input; self is not the input (default)
+-n, --[no-]noop            Do not execute the code (useful with -v); see note (1) below
 -r, --require REQUIRES     Gems and built-in libraries to require, comma separated, or ! to clear
--v, --[no-]verbose         verbose mode (logs to stderr); to disable, short options: -v n, -v false
+-v, --[no-]verbose         verbose mode (logs to stderr); see note (1) below

 If there is an .rexerc file in your home directory, it will be run as Ruby code
 before processing the input.

 If there is a REXE_OPTIONS environment variable, its content will be prepended to the command line
 so that you can specify options implicitly (e.g. `export REXE_OPTIONS="-r awesome_print,yaml"`)

+(1) For boolean verbose and noop options, the following are valid:
+-v no, -v yes, -v false, -v true, -v n, -v y, -v +, but not -v -
 ```

 For consistency with the `ruby` interpreter we called previously, `rexe` supports requires with the `-r` option, but as one tiny improvement it also allows grouping them together using commas: